VISA REFUSED OR CANCELLED? CALL 1300 558 472 · SAME-DAY CONSULTATIONS FROM $97

 What happens if I accidentally leave out an overseas trip?

 If the Department discovers an undisclosed trip (for example, through passport stamps or airline records), they may question your credibility.
 This can lead to a natural justice letter or, in serious cases, a visa refusal on character grounds.
-If you realise the omission, notify your migration agent immediately.
+If you realise the omission, notify your immigration lawyer immediately.

 Can I get help completing Form 80?

 Yes.
-Given the complexity and the consequences of errors, I strongly recommend having a registered migration agent or immigration lawyer review your Form 80 before submission.
-Book a consultation and I will review your form with you.
+Given the complexity and the consequences of errors, It is strongly recommended that a registered migration agent or immigration lawyer review your Form 80 before submission.
+Book a consultation and Mr. Nandan will review your form with you.

 Need help with Form 80?